 top of page

-Where I’m At Now was first exhibited in the George Gilmour Gallery at Open Studio, Toronto, in 2019.
-At 175 cards, The Gibson Girls’ intention was that this would lead to an ongoing series of unique & expanding exhibitions.
+Where I’m At Now was first exhibited at 175 postcards in the George Gilmour Gallery at Open Studio, Toronto, in 2019.
+The Gibson Girls’ intention was that this would lead to a series of unique & expanding exhibitions.
 The 2020 exhibition slated for the Marija and Jurgis Slapelis Art Museum in Vilnius, Lithuania was postponed to May 2022 due to the Covid-19 pandemic.
+This exhibition included 500 postcards as well as individual installations by each of the artists.
+Selections from the project were also included in mail-art projects in Toronto and Bulgaria during the pandemic.

 bottom of page